Junaid-Ahmed94/SNLP-Fact-Checker/README.md

 # SNLP Fact Checker

-Introduction:
+## Introduction:
 The basic idea of this project is to check a given fact against Wikipedia.

-Installation:
+## Installation:
 -Install following tools to run this project,
   1- wikipediaapi
   2- NLTK
   3- pandas

-Run:
+## Run:
 To run this project, Simply execute Fact_Checker.py file.
+And pass the given "test.tsv" file.

-Procedure:
+## Procedure:

-1. NER on Fetch Data
+1. NER on Fetched Data
   After reading data from file, do tokenization on the fetch data using NLTK's word_tokenizer then perform pos tagging.
+Using
-Using ne_chunk_sents we extract continuous Name entities.
+  <bold>ne_chunk_sents<bold/> we extract continuous Name entities.

 2. Fetching data from Wikipedia
   We fetch wiki pages against all the fetched NEs, and if these exist a NE for which no wiki page was found, we fetch all the suggestions against this NE.

 3. Check for NE occurences
   Lets assume a sentence from which we get 3 NEs (A, B, C), first we check occurence of NE-'A' in the other NEs wiki pages, then we repeat the same check for the other NE wiki pages, i.e, occurence of NE-'A' in B and C wiki pages and so on.

-  We consider multiple occurences of NE in a single wiki pages as one, so total occurences means total number of pages where we found this NE.
+  We consider multiple occurences of NE in a single wiki pages as one, so total occurences means total number of pages where we found this
+  NE.

 4. Calculate Probability

-  " total_occurances/(total_pages+0.000000001) " using this equation, if we get probability higher or equal to 0.5, this fact is correct.
+<bold>total_occurances/(total_pages+0.000000001)<bold/> using this equation, if we get probability higher or equal to 0.5, this fact is correct.